BitcoinQnA/node-guide/_pages/other.md

 #### Nix Bitcoin

-[Nix Bitcoin](https://github.com/fort-nix/nix-bitcoin) Nix packages and nixos modules for easily installing Bitcoin nodes and higher layer protocols with an emphasis on security.
+[Nix Bitcoin](https://github.com/fort-nix/nix-bitcoin) packages and nixos modules for easily installing Bitcoin nodes and higher layer protocols with an emphasis on security.
 This is a work in progress - don't expect it to be bug-free, secure or stable.
 The default configuration sets up a Bitcoin Core node and c-lightning.

 #### Cyphernode